natduca/quickopen/README.txt

 Visual SlickEdit Setup
 ================================================================================

- 1. Edit slickedit/QuickOpen.e
-   You will need to provide the path to the quickopen directory.

- 2. Exid slickedit/start_quickopen.sh
-   This script is run when Visual SlickEdit is launched, you can add lines to this file to get quickopen to index or ignore particular directories.
-See the 'Setting up the quickopen daemon' section above for tips.
+ 1. Ensure that the directory containing quickopend is in your path.

- 2. Load the quickopen macro module by doing the following Macro > Load Module...
+ 2. Load the quickopen macro module by clicking Macro > Load Module..., and selecting slickedit/QuickOpen.e.

  3. Now set up a key binding for quick open.
     a) Click, Tools > Options...